nibblegap/ecloud-selfhosting/HOWTO_ADD_VHOST.md

 ## Final checks
 Health check:
-- Is this still working or did we braek somehting: https://webmail.ecloud.global/
+- Is this still working or did we break something: https://webmail.ecloud.global/
 - Is new host working? https://thilo-test.ecloud.global

 # Happy hacking